reflectivity/orsopy/orsopy/fileio/specification.md

 ### overwrite meta data

-Below the separator line, meta data might be added.
-These overwrite the meta data supplied in the header (i.e. data set 2 does not know anything about the changes made for data set 1).
+Below the separator line, metadata might be added.
+These overwrite the metadata supplied in the header (i.e. data set 2 does not know anything about the changes made for data set 1).